KostasValeckas/PyLongslit/docs/flat.rst

     :width: 100%
     :align: center

-The final master flat should be mostly uniform, with a approximetly Gaussian distribution of pixel values.
-Non uniformities in the flat-field are usually caused by dust on the optics, and not only is it okay if you see them in the master flat, it is exactly what you are looking for - as these will now get normalized when dividing the observations with the master flat:
+The final master flat should be mostly uniform, with an approximately Gaussian distribution of pixel values.
+Non-uniformities in the flat-field are usually caused by dust on the optics, and not only is it okay if you see them in the master flat, it is exactly what you are looking for - as these will now get normalized when dividing the observations with the master flat: